dmferrari/books-renamer/README.md

 - `DIRECTORY`: The path to the directory containing the PDF files you want to rename.
 - `--update`: Optional flag to apply the renaming changes.
 Without this flag, the script will only perform a dry run.

+### Warning

+Using the `--update` flag will permanently replace the file names in the specified directory.
+Make sure to back up your files or use the dry run mode to review changes before applying this flag.

 ## Contributing

 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.